ku-sldg/protocol_ordering/src/chase_analysis/README.md

 ## a1-vc-sys

-This measurement is three ASP calls.
-First, from the root of trust (TPM) take a measurement of a1.
-Then, from a1 measure the virus checker.
-Finally, use the virus checker to measure the system.
+This measurement is three ASP calls including: call root of trust (rtm) to measure a1, use a1 measure the virus checker, and use the virus checker to measure the system.
 Chase analysis is performed on the measurements in series and in parallel.

 Protocol (seq) : `*target: @p1 [(rtm p3 a1) +<+ @p3 [(a1 p4 vc) +<+ @p4 (vc p4 sys)]]`